Ceci007/trillo-responsive/README.md

 ## 🔧 Built With

 - HTML
-- Sass (.scss extension).
+- Sass (.scss extension)
-- Using flexbox and CSS grid.
+- Using flexbox and CSS grid
-- Using mediaqueris for Responsive Design.
+- Using mediaqueris for Responsive Design
 - parallax images

 ## 🔴 Live Demo